raaphiixx/projectx/README.md

 # Project X

-This project was created to implement and test some knowledge about caching, this isn't the first time that i start this project, but this time i challenged myself to commit each step, so every will be new every week.
-I know this text there are some orthography errors because english isn't my mother language, so that will be another challenger too.
+This project was created to implement and test some knowledge about caching, this isn't the first time that i start this project, but this time i challenged myself to commit each step.
+I know this description have some orthography errors because english isn't my mother language, so that will be another challenger too.

 ## Time to explain what is the project...
 The X or Twitter is a social media that used by million of people round the world, and there are some functions that